DA says woman arrested in sex fantasy hoax was really victim

 Ian Diaz and Hadley are involved in a dispute over a condo they bought when they were dating, the Orange County Register reported.

-Deputies reached by phone could not say whether Michelle Diaz had hired a lawyer who might be reached for comment, and a phone listing for Ian Diaz could not be found.
+Deputies reached by phone could not say whether Angela Diaz had hired a lawyer who might be reached for comment, and a phone listing for Ian Diaz could not be found.

 Comments